 Keep on reading to find out all about the details that transformed these shows into thrilling epic spectacles, and to get a rundown of the top 10 most viewed collections on GPS Radar.

 The Situationist is king of the hill

 There, between sporadic rain showers and while battling an epic wind that almost knocked a few models over, Rusadze presented a coed collection that showed off a minimalistic Eastern European aesthetic that still found ways to be daring.
-He accomplished this by twisting and curving the fabric to leave the navel, chest or shoulders exposed or by fashioning knitwear pieces that featured naïve naked bodies woven into the garments.
-It was earth-hued collection was both powerful, provocative and seemingly impactful, as the brand made it to the top 20 viewed collections on GPS Radar.
+He accomplished this by twisting and curving the fabric to leave the navel, chest or shoulders exposed, or by fashioning knitwear pieces that featured naïve naked bodies woven into the garments.
+The earth-hued collection was both powerful, provocative and seemingly impactful, as the brand made it to the top 20 viewed collections on GPS Radar.

 Datuna turns to Dance

-However, Sulikashvili saved the best for last with a rousing finale on the main stage that saw the theater’s repertory of ballet dancers taking to the boards in full force.
+Sulikashvili saved the best for last with a rousing finale on the main stage that saw the theater’s repertory of ballet dancers taking to the boards in full force.
 All of them dressed in Datuna designs as they performed to tango music.
 But Datuna didn’t stop there.
-Suddenly the floor opened up to reveal more dancers wearing outfits, each with a different Georgian letter emblazoned across the body.
+Suddenly, the floor opened up to reveal more dancers wearing outfits, each with a different Georgian letter emblazoned across the body.
 Then finally the Georgian born prima ballerina and grand dame Nino Ananiashvili appeared from the depths of the theater wearing an equally grand black dress.
-The result was a feast for both the eyes and ears; the brand gathered 1031 views on GPS Radar making it to the 3rd position of our ranking.
+The result was a feast for both the eyes and ears; the brand garnered 1031 views on GPS Radar making it to the 3rd position of our ranking.

 Djaba Diassamidze’s Ode to Chanel